-Michael Parrott was appointed to the Society's Board in June 2012.
-He is a Chartered Public Finance Accountant and, until his retirement, was the Deputy Chief Executive and Finance Director of a regional building society in England.
-Accordingly, he brings over thirty years relevant building society finance and accounting experience and expertise.
-Michael is Chair of the Board.
-During the year he also served as Chair of the Nominations Committee.

-Keith Jess Vice-Chair

 Keith Jess was appointed to the Board in August 2017.
-He is a Chartered Accountant by profession and until his retirement was a partner in a leading accountancy practice.
+He is a Chartered Accountant by profession and, until his retirement, was a partner in a leading accountancy practice.
 Accordingly, he brings to the Board relevant financial, accounting and risk experience.
+Keith was appointed Chair of the Board in April 2022.
+During the year he also served as a member and Chair of the Nominations Committee, as well as a member of the Audit Committee and the Personnel & Remuneration Committee.

+Martin Pitt Vice-Chair

-Keith is Vice-Chair of the Board.
-During the year he also served as member of the Audit Committee (and as Chair until April) and as a member of the Risk Committee, the Personnel & Remuneration Committee and the Nominations Committee.
+Martin Pitt was appointed to the Board with effect from January 2020 and became Vice-Chair in April 2022.
+He too is a Chartered Accountant by profession and, until his retirement, was a partner in a leading accountancy practice.
+As a result, he brings to the Board considerable financial, audit, governance and risk experience.
+Martin also brings significant Board experience from both the public and charitable sectors.
+During the year he served as Chair of the Audit Committee and as a member of the Risk Committee and the Nominations Committee.